Normal view

 WPBeginner homepage

-I recommend keeping each page focused by limiting the number of elements, like popups, banners, and widgets, unless they serve a clear purpose.
+I also recommend keeping each page focused by limiting the number of elements, like popups, banners, and widgets, unless they serve a clear purpose.

 Too many distractions can make it hard for visitors to choose what to do next, which often leads to confusion or even higher bounce rates.

 In contrast, a clean and minimalist design improves the user experience.
-This can also increase conversions, generate more leads, and boost engagement!
+This can also increase conversions, generate more leads, and boost engagement.

 For tips on picking the right theme, check out our guide on selecting the perfect theme for WordPress.